rebecavalverde/help-docs/docs/en/edu/google-classroom/faq.md

 ### Do you support grading with Google Classroom?

 At this time we only support contextualized/text feedback on Flat, you can directly grade on Google Classroom.
 When you are viewing the submission on Flat, you will also have a direct link to grade on Classroom.

+### I created some assignments on Flat before synchronizing it with Google Classroom, how to choose the one I want to post to my course?

+When synchronizing a Google Classroom course with Flat, we don't post older assignment to the course.
+You can manually post an older assignment to your Classroom course by simply updating the assignment.